You must file a New York return if you meet the following requirements for your residency status.

 - You incurred a new operating loss (NOL) for New York state personal income tax purposes for the tax year without incurring a similar NOL for federal income tax purposes.

-Can I file a different filing status then my federal?
+Can I file using a different filing status than my federal return?

 New York requires that you use the same filing status as you used on your federal income tax return.
 If you are married and filing a joint federal income tax return but one spouse is a New York State resident and the other is a nonresident or part-year resident, you are required to file separate New York State returns.